Estelle111/bootstrap-resto-website/README.md

 I encountered a lot of problems due to time, lack of javascript knowledge, difficulties to get priorities.
 I spent to much time with esthetic in the begining and javascript in the end.
 * I used a side navbar, it gave me problems with responsivity
-* Javascript code for open/closed schedule doesn't work properly
+* Javascript code for open/closed schedule works
-* Same for prompt, couldnt make my prompt working only once.
-So, I put it in comments.
+* I couldnt make my prompt working only once.
+So, I put it in comments for now.
 * Couldn't get glyphicons

 ## During